ldomb/ansible-role-sat6register/README.md

 ## Dependencies

-For the admin password you will need to generate a vault_admin_pass and place the encrypted password in group_vars/all/vault
+For the admin password you will need to generate a vault_admin_pass variable and place the variable admin_pass: "{{ vault_admin_pass }}" in group_vars/all/vars.
+This tells ansible to go look for the encrypted password in group_vars/all/vault.

 If you are running this from a roles/ directory specify the path to the vars and vault file in your playbook calling the sat6register role.